InfinityRift/vg-match-analysis/plans.md

  * Add a link from the grading screen to ask for the faculty to grade your teammates and/or enemies in the same match.

+## Quality of code improvements

+ * Factor all the JS out of the HTML pages into sensible modules.
+ * Consider rewriting it as CS code, and adding a build process that compiles it, so the whole codebase is documented and readable on GitHub.

 ## New professor: Lyra

  * Topic: Team composition and drafting